 Take a ride down the river

-The perfume river, known locally as the Huong, runs through the centre of Hue, named for the flowers that grow along its banks and drop into the river in the autumn.
-Boat tours are available to cruise down the river, taking in the city’s sights.
+The perfume river, known locally as the Huong, runs through the centre of Hue.
+It is named for the flowers that grow along its banks and drop into the river in the autumn.
+You can take a boat tours to cruise down the river, taking in the city’s sights.

 Try the local food

-Along with other delicious Vietnamese food, you’ll find a lot of dishes local to Hue that are must-tries during your visit, including:
+Along with other delicious Vietnamese food, you’ll find a lot of dishes local to Hue that are must-tries during your visit.
+These include:

 - Banh Beo – little steamed rice cakes topped with spices, shrimps, and pork scratchings.

 - Bun bo Hue – the local noodle soup.
 Hue’s version has a spicy broth, medium noodles and pork.

-- Banh Khoai – a crunchy rice flour crepe filled with shrimp and pork sausage, like a crispier version of the banh xeo found in many parts of the country.
+- Banh Khoai – a crunchy rice flour crepe filled with shrimp and pork sausage.
+It’s like a crispier version of the banh xeo found in many parts of the country.

-I’d recommend a place not far from the Imperial City (left when facing the river) called Lac Thien, popular with tourist and locals alike with some great local dishes and friendly staff.
+I’d recommend a place not far from the Imperial City (left when facing the river) called Lac Thien.
+The restaurant popular with tourist and locals alike with some great local dishes and friendly staff.

-Hue is reachable by sleeper train along routes beginning at Hanoi and Ho Chi Minh, and is a short train journey from Da Nang along a beautiful route that takes you through Hai Van Pass.
+You can reach Hue by sleeper train along routes beginning at Hanoi and Ho Chi Minh City, and is a short train journey from Da Nang along a beautiful route that takes you through Hai Van Pass.
 It also has an airport with direct flights from both cities, as well as Da Lat.
 You can also consider a private transfer between Hoi An or Da Nang.
 We took a private transfer with a tour (including Hai Van Pass, Marble Mountains, My Khe beach, and Lang Co Bay) for $59.